AchsahJojo/linktree/README.md

 # Achsah Jojo Linktree

-This is a custom Linktree profile page based on Achsah Jojo.
+This is a Linktree profile page for Achsah Jojo.
 This was made to complete the Senior Associate Technical Assessment for BizzNEST.
 It includes a profile card, links to GitHub, LinkedIn, portfolio, and resume, and a new feature that I would like to roll out if I was a link-tree engineer.
 This feature is a demo that is frontend only at the moment, and it is an AI Chatbot.

 Live site: